NCDOT gathering feedback for U.S. 74 upgrades

 MATTHEWS – Congestion on U.S.74 could soon be alleviated, but not before a large-scale construction project by N.C.
 Department of Transportation.

 NCDOT has finished its preliminary design and environmental assessment for the project.
-It has begun the public comment portion of the plan to widen 6.4 miles of U.S.74 from west of Idlewild Road all the way to I-485 in Matthews.
-After public comments are done, the design and analysis process will continue and construction is set to begin in 2022.
+It has begun the public comment portion of the plan to widen 6.4 miles of U.S.74 from west of Idlewild Road to I-485 in Matthews.
+After public comments are done, the design and analysis process will continue.
+Construction is set to begin in 2022.

 Plans for improving traffic flow include removing traffic signals, building bridges and grade separations, adding a general-purpose lane on each side and adding an auxiliary lane on each side for right-in and right-out access.
 NCDOT also plans to add an express lane to each side of the road, which will serve as a toll road to decrease traffic.

-Before working on Independence Boulevard itself, NCDOT plans to first build out the parallel road network along Independence Boulevard, including Independence Pointe Parkway, Northeast Parkway and Krefeld Drive.
+Before working on Independence Boulevard, NCDOT plans to first build out the parallel road network, including Independence Pointe Parkway, Northeast Parkway and Krefeld Drive.
 If everything goes according to schedule, construction on the parallel road network would begin in 2022.

 “The basic gist is to convert this to help move traffic more efficiently because there’s routine congestion and bottlenecks on 74,” NCDOT Communications Officer Jen Thompson said.
 “The purpose of this project is to provide a more reliable travel time for drivers.”